testophobia/testophobia/README.md

     - `value`: (string) the value to set on the attribute

-  - `removeAttribute` - set an attribute on the target HTML element
+  - `removeAttribute` - remove an attribute on the target HTML element

-    - `attribute`: (string) the desired attribute to set. examples: disabled, src
+    - `attribute`: (string) the desired attribute to remove. examples: disabled, src

   - `hover` - hover the mouse over the specified target